noise

 Glazyhaze released Sonic in March of this year.
 The sophomore album from the band has received a lot of positive press for its refined take on shoegaze, with physical copies selling out very quickly and having to be restocked hastily.

 With shoegaze being such a global phenomenon at this point, you wouldn’t necessarily pick up on Glazhaze’s Venetian origins.
-Still, singer Irene Moretuzzo’s aquiline nose and Italian beauty, and the gratuitous smoking in the video for “Nirvana” are some clues.
+Still, singer Irene Moretuzzo’s aquiline nose and Neapolitan beauty, and the gratuitous smoking in the video for “Nirvana” are some clues.
 The band cites DIIV as a major influence, and it comes across in their music, which is full of glide guitar and ethereal textures.

 Glazyhaze – Nirvana (YouTube)